RelaxRZ/LightningJump/README.md

 #### 1. CZ_Code Folder
 #### Chi Zhang Folder -- Data Cleaning, Preprocessing, Visualisation, Lightning Jump Detection & SHI Collection
-##### Source code for cleaning the yearly lightning data in all around Australia recorded in CSV
+##### Source code for cleaning the yearly lightning data all around Australia recorded in CSV
 ##### Source code for obtaining the lightning cluster in a specific area within a range of time
 ##### Source code for tracking the lightning cluster movement track in a specific area along the time
 ##### Source code for detecting the lightning jump within each lightning cluster
 ##### Source code for collecting the severe hail index (SHI) information based on the detected lightning jump
-##### Source code for plotting the visualisation of lightning cluster and radar image of severe hail
+##### Source code for plotting the visualisation of lightning clusters and radar images of severe hail
+##### Source code for creating the job submission script based on different sets of variables
+##### Folder for storing the parallel processing job submission script
-##### Folder for storing the generated preprocessed CSV file and visualsation
+##### Folder for storing the generated preprocessed CSV file and visualisation

 #### 2. GC_Code Folder
 #### Georgia Cleaver Folder -- Visualisation, Radar Scanning & Case Study